Average Living Cost in Buffalo: Monthly Budget, Rent & Essentials

 Homeowners: Mortgage & Fees

-You’ll find that mortgage payments on home prices around $539,710–$549,395 make up the bulk of this monthly housing expense.
-Add estimated property tax (Erie County averages near 2.7% of assessed value), homeowners insurance and utilities, and your outlay rises well above the mortgage alone.
+You’ll find that mortgage payments on home prices around $539,710–$549,395 can make up the bulk of this monthly housing expense in higher-price examples.
+Add estimated property tax, homeowners insurance, utilities, repairs, and seasonal upkeep, and your outlay rises well above the mortgage alone.

-Use these figures to model your cash flow: loan term, rate changes, insurance premiums and local tax assessments all materially affect your monthly budget and affordability.
+Use these figures to model your cash flow.
+Loan term, rate changes, insurance premiums, local tax assessments, heating costs, roof age, plumbing condition, and appliance age can all materially affect your monthly budget and long-term affordability.

 Comparing Rent vs. Buy